 The hotel’s managing director started Refill Not Landfill Asia, which produces and promotes reusable aluminium water bottles for tourists aimed at reducing the millions of plastic water bottles discarded in Cambodia each year.

-Eat at Eco-Friendly Restaurants
+Eat at Sustainably-Minded Eco-Friendly Restaurants

-Research the restaurants you’re keen to eat at to find out what they’re doing to be greener.
-Seek out farm to table restaurants, such as Lum Orng and Banllé in Siem Reap and Haoma in Bangkok, and restaurants that use organic local produce and ingredients of which they know the provenance.
-Try to find out what other environmentally friendly initiatives the restaurant has undertaken.
+Seek out farm to table restaurants, such as Lum Orng and Banllé in Siem Reap, and sustainable restaurants such as Haoma in Bangkok, restaurants that use organic local produce and ingredients of which they know the provenance.

-For example, Haoma has a complex aquaponics system that harvests rain water and recycles used water, which is then fed back to the thousands of plants, vegetables and herbs that flourish in vertical gardens and plant boxes inside the restaurant and outside in the lush kitchen garden.
+For example, Haoma has a complex aquaponics system that harvests rain water and recycles used water, which is then fed back to the plants, vegetables and herbs that flourish in vertical gardens and plant boxes inside the restaurant and outside in the lush kitchen garden.
 What produce isn’t grown at the restaurant is bought from sustainable local farmers.

 Drink at Eco Friendly Bars and Pubs